 Khajuraho is a small town in the state of Madhya Pradesh in central India.
 Its temples with some erotic sculptures on their walls make Khajuraho different from other temples towns in India.
 The erotic sculptures of Khajuraho temples have generated curiosity among Indian as well as foreign travelers.
 Interestingly only 10% of Khajuraho temple sculptures are erotic and balance 90% of statues depict day to day activities of life as shown in most of the temples.

 Though statues of Khajuraho temples attracts lots of people from across the globe still everyone reacts differently after seeing these in real.
-Some shake their head in disgust & cringe, some laugh to overcome their embarrassment, others ignore or giggle away and few try to understand the concept behind temple art.
+Some shake their heads in disgust & cringe, some laugh to overcome their embarrassment, others ignore or giggle away and few try to understand the concept behind temple art.

 It is strange to see erotic sculptures on the walls of a temple.
 Considering discussion about sex in public is a big taboo in India and showing this in explicit details on religious places is even stranger.
 There are several temples across India with erotic sculptures of male & female but none of them are as explicit as in Khajuraho.
 It is a topic of discussion why the Chandela kings built these sculptures on temple walls 1000 years ago.